 The federal tax law enacted at the end of 2017 may allow for an increased use of charitable gift “bunching” in order to accomplish philanthropic goals.
-The new $10,000 cap on deductions of state and local income and real estate taxes could bring the standard deduction into play for high-net-worth households who might never have considered it before.
-The bunching technique may benefit donors whose non-charitable itemized deductions fall below the new higher standard deduction ($24,000 for persons married filing jointly), so long as the donor has sufficient taxable income to fully deduct several years of charitable contributions in a single year, given deduction limits.
+The $10,000 cap on deductions of state and local income and real estate taxes could bring the standard deduction into play for high-net-worth households who might never have considered it before.
+The bunching technique may benefit donors whose non-charitable itemized deductions fall below the new higher standard deduction ($27,700 for persons married filing jointly in 2023), so long as the donor has sufficient taxable income to fully deduct several years of charitable contributions in a single year, given deduction limits.

 Bunching involves consolidating tax-deductible charitable contributions that would normally be made over multiple years into a single tax year.
 In the consolidated year, the donor contributes to a charitable giving vehicle, such as a donor-advised fund (DAF), and receives an immediate tax deduction through itemizing deductions on his or her federal tax return.
 The donor would then recommend grants from the donor-advised fund to qualified charities over several years, allowing the donor to utilize the now higher standard deduction in those years.